arabcoders/watchstate/FAQ.md

 To confirm if this is the issue, follow these steps:

 1. Go to the `WebUI > Backends`.
-2. Under the relevant backend, locate the **Frequently Used Commands** section.
+2. Under the relevant backend, locate the **Quick operations** section.
 3. Select **7.
 Run export and save debug log.**

 This will generate a log file at `/config/user@backend_name.export.txt` If the file is too large to view in a regular